Skip to content

 The problems are at scale, and they’re documented in the project’s own issue tracker and community discussions, not just competitor marketing:

 The pattern many enterprises experience: LiteLLM is how teams start; it is increasingly not how they scale.
 Because Tetrate Agent Router is OpenAI-compatible, migrating off LiteLLM is a configuration change, not an application rewrite.
+For a step-by-step path, see our LiteLLM migration guide.

 What does the Palo Alto Networks acquisition mean for Portkey customers?

 Portkey was, until recently, the most credible enterprise-leaning AI-first gateway: a fast Apache 2.0 core, strong guardrails, an MCP gateway, and SOC 2/HIPAA compliance options.
 On April 30, 2026, Palo Alto Networks announced its intent to acquire Portkey (for $140M per PANW’s 10-Q filing), with Portkey set to “serve as the AI Gateway for Prisma AIRS,” Palo Alto’s AI security platform.
+Read our Portkey acquisition analysis for AI gateway buyers.

 For some buyers that’s a positive: more resources, deep security integration.
 But it changes what Portkey is.
 Three considerations for anyone evaluating it today: